 Risks of Sleeping with Earplugs

-Just as a sleep mask helps to block out the light for sleeping, earplugs help to block out noise that can disrupt your sleep.
+Just as a sleep mask helps to block out light, earplugs help to block out noise that can disrupt your sleep.
 However, there are risks to wearing earplugs.

 - Impacted ear wax – Did you know that earwax drains from your ears on a daily basis?
 However, if you wear earplugs frequently or for prolonged periods of time, you may impact your ear’s ability to drain its earwax properly.

-- Ear infections – If ear wax is unable to drain properly and becomes impacted, there is a risk of an ear infections, which may involve significant pain.
+- Ear infections – If ear wax is unable to drain properly and becomes impacted, there is a risk of ear infections.
 In addition, if you do not take proper care of your earplugs and clean them adequately and regularly, bacteria can grow on them.
 Foam earplugs are particularly prone to bacteria.

 - Muffled hearing – The risk here is not being able to hear your smoke alarm, carbon monoxide detector alarm or the alarm on your alarm clock.
 It’s prudent to test your ability to hear these devices while wearing your earplugs for your own safety.